ryan-rozario/loyalty_points/README.md

 Since the loyalty tokens are ERC20 tokens they can also be converted to other crypto-tokens if support for that is provided.

-Smart Contract not implemented by me:
+Smart Contracts that are not implemented by me:
 All smart contracts related to the Mintable ERC20 Token implementation are taken from the [OpenZeppelin Library](https://github.com/OpenZeppelin/openzeppelin-solidity).
 All contracts in the access, token and math folder are not implemented by me.
 These are taken from the OpenZeppelin Library.
 This is done as ERC20 is a standard for which OpenZeppelin provides a commonly used implementation.
 Simply implementing this would be reinventing the wheel.
 Since the OpenZeppelin implementation provides a uniform implementation across several contracts, it becomes easier in the future to link our loyalty token with other crypto-tokens.

 ## Frameworks